 Professor Forte has recently completed two books published by Routledge Publishers.
 An Introduction to Using Theory in Social Work Practice provides knowledge and learning opportunities equipping the reader to use competently fourteen different theoretical frameworks to guide each phase of the planned change process.
 Skills for Using Theory in Social Work: 32 Lessons for Evidence-Informed Practice includes lessons preparing the practitioner to deconstruct the elements of existing theories, reconstruct theories and their elements for practical use, and construct middle range causal and interpretive theories.
 The book also includes lessons readying the reader to think critically about theories for practice using scientific norms, professional standards, and practical considerations.

-Jim Forte earned his masters of social work at Virginia Commonwealth University, and had provided directed social work services for more than fifteen years.
-As a social worker, Jim Forte worked with elderly persons in a community center, served as executive director of a clubhouse for persons with mental health and housing problems, created and led a group services program for nonviolent offenders, and counseled urban youth with learning challenges in a special school.
+Jim Forte earned his masters of social work at Virginia Commonwealth University, and provided direct social work services for more than fifteen years.
+As a social worker, Jim Forte worked with elderly persons and their families in a community center, served as a group worker and then executive director in a clubhouse for persons with mental health and housing problems, created and led a group services program for nonviolent offenders, facilitated multi-family groups for families with adolescents charged with minor offenses, and counseled urban youth with learning challenges in a special school.
 For ten years Jim served as a supervisor for social work counselors and group workers.

 Professor Forte has been a full time social work educator since 1990 and a teacher at Salisbury University since 2003.
 He was recipient of the Outstanding Virginia Social Work Educator Award, Virginia Social Work Education Consortium in October 1994.
 He received the President’s Award for Outstanding Teaching at Christopher Newport University, Newport News, Virginia in 1996, and the National Association of Social Work, Maryland Chapter (NASW-MD), Social Work Educator of the Year Award in March 2010.